 The Purple Bike Coalition (PBC) is Williams College’s free bike service organization, based out of the bike shop on the ground floor of Mark Hopkins.
 Run and staffed by students, we offer free bike repair and rental services to students, faculty and staff during the school year and summer.
-The best way to get your bike repaired is to stop by with your bike during weekly open hours, Tues and Wed 7-9 pm for Winter Study 2019.
+The best way to get your bike repaired is to stop by with your bike during weekly open hours, Tues and Thurs 7-9 pm for Spring 2019.
 Do those times really not work for you?
 Contact us via email and we can probably work something out.
 In order to get your bike repaired, you need to stay with it so we can teach you how to work on it and what to expect, as no one bike functions the same.

 The Rental Program is a free bike loan program started by the PBC.
 We now have more than forty bikes sporting spiffy yellow seats for your use!
 To get started with the program go to the Request a Rental Page!
 If you forget your lock combo, you may also request your combo.
 Go to our Request a Rental page to fill out a rental request.
 If it is closed we are not currently accepting Rental Requests.
 You will have to wait until our next rental cycle.

 We are always trying to figure out a system that works best for the people using the program and the people running it.
 If you have thoughts you would like to share, we really want to hear them; this program is for you!
 Leave a comment on the “comments” section of this website.